developer-guy/kubernetes-cluster-setup-using-terraform-and-k3s-on-digitalocean/README.md

     - role: 'xanmanning.k3s'
 ```

-Lets clarify here, this role is going to set `master1` and `master2` as a k3s control node, but what is the `master1` and `master2`, these are the tags that we defined as a variable in the provider.tf file, so, `do-ansible-inventory` tool will generate the host.ini based on that tags.
-Then, these role will use this tags to define which of them are node or server.
-In this case, we defined `node1`, `node2` and `node3` tags for our worker nodes and `master1`, `master2` for our control plane nodes.
+Lets clarify here, this role is going to set `master1` and `master2` as a k3s control node, but what is the `master1` and `master2`, these are the droplet names that we defined as a variable in the provider.tf file, so, `do-ansible-inventory` tool will generate the `host.ini` based on that tags.
+Then, these role will use this names to define which of them are node or server.
+In this case, we defined `node1`, `node2` and `node3` for our worker nodes and `master1`, `master2` for our control plane nodes.

 That's it, let's provision our infrastructure.
 ```bash